-We all want the best for our horses and would love to give them the best of everything all day everyday but this isn’t always possible and with many of us making sacrifices just to keep our horses, being able to feed a hard keeper properly is curial.
-There are plenty of options out there for both easy and hard keepers but there’s very little help or advice for people wanting to feed their hard keeper on a budget which is why I thought I’d write this article – to pass on some of the things I’ve learnt over the years.
+We all want the best for our horses and would love to give them the best of everything all day every day but this isn’t always possible and with many of us making sacrifices just to keep our horses, being able to feed a hard keeper properly is curial.
+There are plenty of options out there for both easy and hard keepers but there’s very little help or advice for people wanting to feed their hard keeper on a budget which is why I thought I’d write this article – to pass on some of the things I’ve learned over the years.

 What is a hard keeper?

-A horse is described as a being a hard keeper (or poor doer in some countries) when they have a tendency to lose weight and do so easily and without you changing their diet.
+A horse is described as being a hard keeper (or poor doer in some countries) when they have a tendency to lose weight and do so easily and without you changing their diet.
 Both ponies and donkeys are rarely classed as hard keepers or poor doers some breeds, such as Thoroughbreds and American Saddlebreds, are more likely to be hard keepers.
 As horses get older (usually over 20/25) though they are more prone to being hard keepers due to the natural muscle wastage all horses get with age.
 As with people horses are all different and while some don’t have any trouble putting weight on and keeping it others can have a great deal of difficulty.

 A quick checklist to feeding a hard keeper on a budget

-- Buy hay direct from a local farm if you can.
+- Buy hay directly from a local farm if you can.
 This will greatly reduce the cost of it because you’re not buying from somebody who has to worry about distributing or storing the hay.

 - Divide your paddock up if you can.
 Even if you don’t have a large paddock you can still do this, it’ll mean that your horse will have access to better quality grass.

-- Put food lower down, anything forcing a horse to eat above chest height interferes with their normal digestion which means the food isn’t being digested properly and the horse therefore isn’t getting the nutrition it needs.
+- Put food lower down, anything forcing a horse to eat above chest height interferes with their normal digestion which means the food isn’t being digested properly and the horse, therefore, isn’t getting the nutrition it needs.

 - Mix your own food.
 This isn’t as difficult as it sounds and when I first started out along the horsey path we did it all the time.
 Mix things such as oats, barley, maize, chaff and sugar beet to get the right balance for your horse.